 Layman’s translation: Illinois residents with valid Illinois Concealed Carry licenses may display their concealed carry license instead of their FOID card.
 Also see “The E-FOID is a thing“.

 Optional Record-Keeping which may allow a seller to better document the lawful sale of their firearm.

 This paragraph contains optional information the seller may choose to elect for their protection, should the seller have to prove their innocence, though the following is not required by law.

-Document when the agreement has been made via email or text and retain a copy with the bill of sale.
-For example, “Per our phone conversation you John Doe agree to purchase my Glock Model 34 serial number XXX, today August 1st, 2017 at 5:15 PM, and shall pick up this firearm no earlier than August 4th, 5:16 PM.”
+Document when the agreement has been made via email or text and retain a copy of the bill of sale.
+For example, “Per our phone conversation, you John Doe agree to purchase my Glock Model 34 serial number XXX, today August 1st, 2017 at 5:15 PM, and shall pick up this firearm no earlier than August 4th, 5:16 PM.”

 Photograph the firearm with both the buyer and the sellers’ FOID cards in the photo, and retain this photo with the bill of sale.

 Scan or digitally back up all of the documentation in case paper documents become lost.